-Commercial property and retail business are limited within the wildland/urban interface portions of the BRFPD.
-However, some residents maintain a variety of home-based businesses.
+Commercial property and retail business are very limited within the Wildland-Urban Interface portions of the City of Boulder, although a small percentage of residents maintain a variety of home-based businesses.
 Agricultural properties and livestock-related businesses also exist in some portions of the study area.

-In 1978, the Boulder County Comprehensive Plan was adopted.
-This and most other local municipal plans and programs emphasize the fact that environmental factors, natural and cultural amenities, and "quality of life" issues are all crucial to the health of the economy.
-Indeed, the economy of the area is based largely on the quality of life that attracts professionals to establish residences there.
-Quality of life in Boulder County, and by extension its economy, have benefited enormously from a legacy of careful land-use decisions and the county's commitment to creating and maintaining open space properties, which include national and state parks, national and state forests, and city and county open space and parks.4 Because the quality of life is tied so closely to the land, wildfire has the potential to cause significant damage to the local economy.
+A significant component in both the Boulder County Comprehensive Plan and a majority of the local municipal plans and programs is recognition of the importance of environmental factors, natural and cultural amenities, or "quality of life" issues to the health of the economy.
+The Boulder County economy has benefited from its legacy of careful land use decisions and its open space lands, including national and state parks, national and state forests, and city and county open space and parks.5 The economy of the area is based largely on the quality of life that attracts professionals to establish residences there.
+Wildfire, therefore, has the potential to cause significant damage to the local economy.